alepoletto/gas-mission/README.md

 curl https://raw.githubusercontent.com/alepoletto/gas-mission/master/scripts/standalone-gasmission.sh | sh
 ```

-you also can manually download [standalone-gasmission.sh](https://raw.githubusercontent.com/alepoletto/gas-mission/master/scripts/standalone-gasmission.sh). and execute in the same folder:
+You can also manually download [standalone-gasmission.sh](https://raw.githubusercontent.com/alepoletto/gas-mission/master/scripts/standalone-gasmission.sh). and execute in the same folder:

 ```shell
 sh standalone-gasmission.sh
 ```

-If you already cloned the repository you can go to the project folder and execute:
+If you have already cloned the repository, go to the project folder and execute:

 ```shell
 sh scripts/gasmission.sh
 ```

-#### without any installation using using docker
+#### Using docker

-anywhere in your terminal run:
+Anywhere in your terminal run:

 ```shell
 docker run  alepoletto/gasmission
 ```

-this will download the image from dockerhub.
+This will download an image from dockerhub.

 If you want to build your own image, execute the follow in the project directory: